calvinklau/CPSC526/README.md

 # CPSC526

-A repository of my assignments written for CPSC 526: Network Systems Security
+A repository of my programming assignments written for CPSC 526: Network Systems Security